 Our NCRA Certified Legal Video Specialists or AGCV certified videographers can assist you with preserving your witness’s testimony on video, including a deposition taken on a Zoom web conferencing platform.
-Delivery formats include MiniDV, MPEG1, MPEG2, authored DVD, WMV, AVI, DivX, and MPEG-4.
+Delivery formats include MPEG-4, MPEG-1, MPEG-2, DVD-Video.
 We provide other enhanced video services, including high-definition iPad and/or document camera picture-in-picture capture, video editing, video synchronization and video recording of Zoom depositions.
 Expedited delivery, including cloud delivery, of all video products is available upon request.

 Additional legal video services include:

 Pretrial Video Preparation: CompuScripts Legal Video Services modern video studio is equipped to handle all your pretrial video editing needs.
 We can document, condense, and package your video in a format that is efficient for use in any courthouse.
 Please call and discuss your requirements with us.

 PowerPoint Presentations: CompuScripts Legal Video Services has degreed business professionals with years of corporate experience in designing, developing, and presenting effective PowerPoint presentations.
 Let us put our presentation skills to work with your legal team.

 Expert Witness Preparation: CompuScripts Legal Video Services uses special video capturing equipment and processes to assist our clients in preparing expert witnesses for trial.
 We’ve invested in technology to provide your legal team with instantaneous video review of expert witness testimony, saving you time and money.